 HBOR prohibits “robosigning.”
 Robosigning is when an employee of a bank or servicer signs a foreclosure document, like an affidavit or assignment of mortgage, without having any knowledge about whether the information in the document is correct.
-Under HBOR, servicers have to review foreclosure documents and make sure that those documents are accurate, complete, and supported by reliable evidence about the borrower’s loan, the loan’s status, and the servicer’s right to foreclose.
+Under HBOR, servicers have to review foreclosure documents and make sure they're accurate, complete, and supported by reliable evidence about the borrower’s loan, the loan’s status, and the servicer’s right to foreclose.

-Written denial notice requirement.
-HBOR also requires the servicer to give the borrower a denial notice if the servicer rejects the borrower’s request for a first lien loan modification.
-The notice must specifically give the reasons for the denial and, if applicable, a description of other foreclosure prevention alternatives for which the borrower might be eligible, and a list of the steps the borrower must take in order to be considered for those options.
+HBOR also requires the servicer to give the borrower a denial notice if the servicer rejects a request for a first lien loan modification.
+The notice must specifically provide the reasons for the denial and, if applicable, a description of other foreclosure prevention alternatives for which the borrower might be eligible, and a list of the steps the borrower must take to be considered for those options.
 If the servicer has already approved the borrower for another foreclosure prevention alternative, the notice must include information necessary to complete the foreclosure prevention alternative.

 If you think your servicer has violated HBOR, consider talking to a foreclosure attorney.
 You might be able to stop the foreclosure until the servicer complies with the law or sue for damages.